This vegan Oreo cheesecake is a decadent plant-based dessert that is no-bake, super easy to prepare, and will satisfy your sweet tooth!

 Step 2: Transfer the crumbs to a prepared springform pan and spread it evenly with a spatula.

-Step 3: To a food processor, add the cream cheese, coconut yogurt, sugar, vanilla and pulse until it is well combined, smooth and luscious.
+Step 3: To a food processor, add the cream cheese, cashew yogurt, sugar, vanilla and pulse until it is well combined, smooth and luscious.

 Step 4: Crush or chop 8 – 10 Oreo cookies.

 Step 5: Add it to the cream cheese, mix till well combined.

 Step 6: Remove the springform pan from the fridge and add the cream cheese mixture to it.
 Spread evenly with a spatula and decorate with crushed Oreos, if desired.
 Cover the springform pan with plastic and store in the freezer for 4 hours or overnight until the cream cheese mixture is set.